 If your disks are unformatted, you can use the ‘Volume Manager’ to format the disks into a ZFS pool.
-This can be done from a handy user interface, without having to manually enter
+This can be done from a handy user interface without manually entering Zpool to create commands.

 Setting up FreeNAS

-There are plenty of ways to set it up and lots of options for different functionality.
-Gaining some experience through playing around with it, will allow you to deliver the flexibility that you need.
+There are many ways to set it up and options for different functionality.
+Gaining experience through playing around with it will allow you to deliver the flexibility you need.

-Becoming familiar with FreeNAS and different things you can do with it will give you a very powerful array of tools at your disposal.
+Becoming familiar with FreeNAS and the different things you can do with it will give you a powerful array of tools.

 How to install a NAS storage device

 This type of installation is really simple.
-Install your new hard drives, if the unit doesn’t come with the drives installed already.
+Install your new hard drives if the unit doesn’t have the drives installed already.
 Follow your specific installation instructions.

-Normally it’s a case of powering the unit up and waiting for a ready light of some kind.
-Then a software package needs to be installed on your computer.
-If you are using a smartphone, there will be an app to install.
+Normally, it’s a case of powering the unit up and waiting for a ready light.
+Then, a software package needs to be installed on your computer.
+If you use a smartphone, an app will be installed.

 The software should give you information about what the device is up to.
-It may prompt you to take other action of some kind, like setting up the new hard drives.
+It may prompt you to take other actions, like setting up the new hard drives.

 If you are using a computer, you should also have access to your storage through your network.
 It should appear like another computer on your network.